CalTrain (Los Angeles): History

 CalTrain had its gestation in a 1973 study by the Southern California Association of Governments (SCAG), which recommended two daily roundtrips between Union Station and Oxnard.
 The train would use the Southern Pacific's Coast Line.
 Amtrak already operated a single long-distance train, the Coast Starlight, over the route.
 SP objected to the proposal, alleging that the service would disrupt freight service on the single-track line, leading to a protracted dispute before the California Public Utilities Commission (PUC).
 The PUC ruled against the SP several times, with a final order in June 1982, ordering that SP operate the service beginning on October 18.

-The California Department of Transportation (Caltrans) provided funding of $6 million for the service.
+Caltrans provided funding of $6 million for the service.
 Some of the money was to be spent on capital improvements, such as new station platforms.
 These would be located on Southern Pacific (SP) territory, prompting additional litigation between SP, Caltrans, and the PUC.
 The SP challenged the authority of the transportation agencies to construct these platforms on its property without its consent.
 After a ruling by the Supreme Court of California in favor of Caltrans the service proceeded, with the start date unchanged.
 It was the first local rail service in Los Angeles since Pacific Electric discontinued operations on April 8, 1961.